domtriola/space-typer/README.md

 ![Race Page](./docs/images/user_profile.png)

 Each time a user completes a race their score for the quote is saved to the database.
-The score only contains a words per minute value, whether or not they won, and foreign keys for the user and the quote it belongs to.
+The score only contains a words per minute value, a boolean value for whether or not they won, and foreign keys for the user and quote it belongs to.

 All of the statistics are calculated on the backend with SQL and/or Ruby and ActiveRecord before being sent to the front-end.
 I avoided using N+1 queries by retrieving all the information I needed in as few queries as possible.

-Fetching the most recent scores and ordering by WPM.
+##### Fetching the most recent scores and ordering by WPM.
 Includes user to avoid N+1 queries:
 ```ruby
 @scores = Score.includes(:user).order('created_at DESC')
   .limit(10).sort { |x, y| y.wpm <=> x.wpm }
 ```

-Fetching a random quote and its associated scores:
+##### Fetching a random quote and its associated scores:
 ```ruby
 @quote = Quote.order("RANDOM()").first
 @scores = @quote.scores.where(user_id: current_user.id)